 3. Keep the Laptop Closed

+If you work from home or split the weekdays between your place and the office, there’s no denying that relaxing after WFH can be a challenge.
 Having your dining table double up as a desk can make it tricky to set clear boundaries, but Christmas is the time to hit ‘reset’ on your over-working habit.
 Tuck the laptop out of sight, turn off email notifications on your phone, and remind yourself how good it feels to be present in the moment.
 Even if it’s just for Christmas and Boxing Day, the break may prevent you from suffering burnout – a feeling of emotional, physical, and mental exhaustion that’s often caused by work.

 4. Maintain Feel-Good Routines

 We’re creatures of habit, and many of us thrive on having a good routine in place.
 That’s why, when Christmas leads to late nights and long lie-ins, we can start to feel a little deflated.
 Often, we think of routine as being in a rut or too set in our ways.
 However, it’s these daily patterns that help to improve sleep and reduce feelings of anxiety.
-That doesn’t mean you have to bid your bubble goodnight at 10pm on Christmas Day, but if you have certain habits that calm you – like an early start or an evening run – try to make them part of the holidays.
+That doesn’t mean you have to bid your loved ones goodnight at 10pm on Christmas Day, but if you have certain habits that calm you – like an early start or an evening run – try to make them part of the holidays.

 5. Set Manageable Goals